-3.213.5 A summary of the regular reporting requirements for authorised PIs-PSPs and e-money issuers is shown in the two-tables below.
+13.5 A summary of the regular reporting requirements for PSPs and e-money issuers is shown in the tables below.

+Report required - FSA056 (Authorised Payment Institution Capital Adequacy Return)

+Required to submit: Authorised PIs and RAISPs

+Frequency: Annual.

-Report required - FSA056 (Authorised Payment Institution on Capital Adequacy Return) Report required FSA056 (Authorised Payment Institution Capital Adequacy Return) Required to submit: Authorised PIs and RAISPs Frequency: Annual.
-Submission date: Within 30 business days of firm's (ARD).the authorised PI's or RAISP's accounting reference Method of submission: Gabriel Handbook references: SUP 16.13 (Reporting under the Payment Services Regulations), SUP 16 Annex 27AD (Authorised Payment Institution Capital Adequacy Return), SUP Annex 27B (Notes on Completing FSA056) Content and purpose Purpose Part One: Capital Requirement Calculation of the capital requirement showing: To confirm that the • the method used, A, B or C (see Chapter 8)) to capital requirement is calculate the capital requirement (we confirm the appropriately calculated. method to use when we grant authorisation);
+Submission date: Within 30 business days of the authorised PI's or RAISP's accounting reference date.

+Method of submission: Gabriel

+Handbook references: SUP 16.13 (Reporting under the Payment Services Regulations), SUP 16 Annex 27AD (Authorised Payment Institution Capital Adequacy Return), SUP Annex 27B (Notes on Completing FSA056)
-financial information to evidence the actual requirement.

-Part Two: Total Capital Resources

-A breakdown of the authorised PI's total capital resources is required.

-Part Three: Supplementary Information

-Audited Accounts

-Confirmation required:

-whether, if incorporated The information requested in this report helps us discharge our supervisory functions by providing us with information on the authorised PI's or RAISP's business and whether it meets its authorization and prudential requirements.
+The information requested in this report helps us discharge our supervisory functions by providing us with information on the authorised PI's or RAISP's business and whether it meets its authorization and prudential requirements.
 The authorised PI or RAISP will only be expected to answer the questions that are relevant to the regulated activities it carries out.
 For example, RAISPs will need to provide information on the value and volume of the AIS activity, but are not expected to answer the questions on capital resources, safeguarding or payment transactions.